diwanshi2003/project3/README.md

 Visual Appeal: Uses background images and responsive design to create an appealing layout.
 Utility Functions: Integrates external libraries for handling complex UI interactions like scrolling and content animation.

-## Conclusion

-This JavaScript code snippet not only ensures the proper functioning of a cake ordering form but also enhances the overall user experience through visual effects and interactive elements, making the webpage engaging and user-friendly.

 ##  output :
 In this output if any particular field is missed it gives the message that field not filled .